 While the book focuses on improving one’s ability to write grammatically correct papers and articles, it is one of the highest rated basic grammar books on the market. it is clear, concise and relatively inexpensive.

-While English Grammar for Dummies has better examples, The Only Grammar Book You'll Ever Need was more useful after finishing the DLAB and preparing for DLI/Language Studies.
+While English Grammar for Dummies has better examples, No products found. was more useful after finishing the DLAB and preparing for DLI/Language Studies.

 Begin Your Language Training?